0xCronos/B4Dzip/README.md

 # B4Dzip

 The main purpose of this script is to create a zip file for exploiting File Upload using Null Byte injection.
+The vulnerability occurs because the validation of the compressed file extension is performed using the Central Directory Header filename and not validating the real filename extension of the decompressed file.
 A vulnerable PHP example is explained at the end of this doc.

 <br><br>